Predoctoral Child and Adolescent Psychology Internship

 For nearly a century, Starr Commonwealth has been at the forefront in developing positive environments in which all young people can thrive.
 Grounded in the Circle of Courage® resilience model, Starr provides a full range of residential, community-based and school programs serving children and youth who are experiencing emotional and behavioral challenges.
 Starr’s treatment approach is strength-based, family-involved, ecological, developmental and trauma-informed.
 The organization’s research, publication and professional development activities operate through the Starr Global Training Network, which includes Reclaiming Youth International, The National Institute for Trauma and Loss in Children™ (TLC) and Glasswing racial healing and facilitator training.
 Starr clinical professionals produce leading-edge publications on topics such as strength-based assessment, milieu treatment, positive peer culture, deep brain learning, trauma-informed care and therapeutic alliances with troubled youth and their families.
 Practice-based evidence is disseminated through the journal Reclaiming Children and Youth, now in its 21st year of publication.
 Further information is available at www.starr.org and www.reclaiming.com.

-In the fall of 2012, Starr inaugurated its Predoctoral Clinical Child and Adolescent Psychology Internship program, now in the application process with APPIC.
+In the fall of 2012, Starr inaugurated its Predoctoral Clinical Child and Adolescent Psychology Internship program.
+Starr Commonwealth is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 Interns provide clinical services in this organized training program on Starr’s 350-acre Albion, Michigan campus to residents of Montcalm School - Starr’s family referral, therapeutic boarding school - and residents in the public residential program.
-Interns will gain experience and be supervised in individual, group, and family therapy.
-They will also provide psychological assessments for Montcalm students and the broader population of Starr, including youth from its court-referred programs, school-based evaluations and trauma assessment center.
+Interns gain experience and are supervised in individual, group, and family therapy.
+They also provide psychological assessments for Montcalm students and the broader population of Starr, including youth from its court-referred programs, school-based evaluations and day treatment programs.

-The internship experience is not limited to office-based settings, as interns will spend time in direct contact with youth in the residential milieu and school, collaborating with colleagues on an interdisciplinary team.
+The internship experience is not limited to office-based settings, as interns spend 10-15 hours of face-to-face direct service to clients in the residential milieu and school, collaborating with colleagues on an interdisciplinary team.
 Those with an interest in research and publication may spend a portion of their time with journal editorial staff or Starr’s research department.

-Interns will serve youth and their families across a range of clinical challenges.
-Youth currently placed at Starr have diagnoses including autism spectrum disorders, pervasive developmental disorders, trauma-related disorders such as Post-Traumatic Stress Disorder, mood disorders such as Major Depression and Pediatric Bipolar Disorder, substance abuse disorders, and disruptive disorders, including Conduct and Oppositional Defiant Disorder and Attention Deficit Hyperactivity Disorder.
-Interns will benefit from Starr’s vast array of training seminars in areas of resilience, relationship trauma, assessment, cultural competence, crisis intervention, developmental psychopathology, neuroscience, evidence-based practices and professional conduct.
+Interns serve youth and their families across a range of clinical challenges.
+Youth currently placed at Starr have diagnoses including Autism Spectrum Disorders, mood disorders such as Major Depression and Pediatric Bi-Polar Disorder, Conduct Disorder, Oppositional Defiance Disorder, trauma-related disorders such as PTSD, Attention-Deficit Hyperactivity Disorder and other disruptive behavior problems, substance abuse disorder and learning disabilities.
+Interns benefit from Starr’s vast array of training seminars in areas of resilience, relationship trauma, assessment, cultural competence, crisis intervention, developmental psychopathology, neuroscience, evidence-based practices and professional conduct.
 This experience integrates science, practice, values and self-reflection to best meet the needs of children and families.
-Supervision is provided by three licensed psychologists who bring an accumulated 75 years of experience in the profession.
+Supervision is provided by three licensed psychologists who bring an accumulated 78 years of experience in the profession.

-Two funded full-time intern slots to begin in August/September 2012 will be offered.
+Three funded full-time intern slots will begin in September 2013.
 The stipend is $25,000.
 Fringe benefits are offered to interns and are similar to those provided to regular, full-time employees, including:

 - Ten (10) all purpose paid leave days